keepthatworktoyourself/otter/README.md

 import Fields from 'otter-editor/dist/core/definitions/fields'
 ```

-And with individual otter utils:
+And you can also import individual otter utils:

 ```js
 import {set_dynamic_data} from 'otter-editor/dist/core/definitions/utils'